lmflolo/portfolio-project-1/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+### Responsiveness
+- All pages have been throughly tested for screen sizes from 320px wide and up, using the device tool bar and responsiveness testing tools in Google Chrome DevTools.
+- The site is responsive on all screen sizes and no images are pixelated or stretched.
+There is no unwanted horizontal scroll, and no elements overlap.
+- All links on the website, including the navigation links and the logo, have been tested to make sure they take the user to the right page when clicked.

 ### Validator Testing

-- HTML
-  - No errors or warnings were shown when checking code with the official [W3C HTML validator](https://validator.w3.org/)
+- **HTML**: No errors or warnings were shown when checking code with the official [W3C HTML validator](https://validator.w3.org/)
-- CSS
-  - No errors were found when checking code with the official [W3C (Jigsaw) CSS validator](https://jigsaw.w3.org/css-validator/)
+- **CSS**: No errors were found when checking code with the official [W3C (Jigsaw) CSS validator](https://jigsaw.w3.org/css-validator/)

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

+- Proper responsiveness has not been implemented for screen sizes narrower than 320px, for example the Galaxy Fold.
+For screen sizes this small, the links in the navigation menu don't fit on one line, and some elements overlap.
+  - The reason for not fixing this is a lack of time, and because I wanted to prioritise making sure the site is responsive for the most common mobile sizes.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)
+The live site can be viewed here: https://lmflolo.github.io/pp1/

-- The site was deployed to GitHub pages.
+- The site was deployed using GitHub Pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  1. From the GitHub repository, navigate to the Settings tab at the far right of the top menu
+  2. Then navigate to the Pages tab in the left-side menu
-  - From the source section drop-down menu, select the Master Branch
+  3. From the Source section drop-down menu, make sure 'Deploy from a branch' is selected
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+  4. Select 'main' and '/ (root)' from the Branch drop-down menus, then click Save
+  5. After giving the site a few minutes to build, refresh the page and the link for the live site will appear at the top of the GitHub Pages tab

 ## Credits